Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 What do you think?

-Well, to me, it's like if you look in the mirror, as I am sometimes wont to do, getting lost in my own cranium, but if you look in a mirror and you see yourself, are you real in the mirror?
+Well, to me, it's like if you look in the mirror, as I am sometimes want to do, getting lost in my own cranium.

-Well, you are a reflection.
+Well, you are a reflection, right?

-So, is what's in the mirror subjective?
+So is what's in the mirror subjective?

 No, it's you being reflected in the mirror.

-numbers is they are a reflection of real properties in the world, right?
+And so the way that I look at numbers is they are a reflection of real properties in the world, right?

 So if I have, let's see here, let's make it vivid.